bloodyowl/website/contents/blog/2025-04-23-principles-for-maintainable-codebases.md

 ## Write dumb code

-Write code that's easy to understand, don't try to be a smartass that writes clever one-liners or using hidden heuristics only the author knows about (explained up in this [previous article](/blog/2021-01-09-write-dumb-code/)).
+Write code that's easy to understand, don't try to be a smartass that writes clever one-liners or using hidden heuristics only the author knows about (detailed in this [previous article](/blog/2021-01-09-write-dumb-code/)).

 ## Keep an explicit data flow